 - See serving suggestions in post.
 Don't stack the waffles as shown in my pictures because the heat makes them soggy, I did that just for show. 🙂

-7. The serving size and amount of waffles depends on your griddle's largeness and if it's a deep one.
+- The serving size and amount of waffles depend on your griddle's largeness and if it's a deep one.
 Note that thinner waffles appear more airy and lighter.

-8. The nutrition information is calculate per waffle with thin waffle maker griddle (not the set or whole dough)
+- The nutrition information is calculated per waffle with thin waffle maker griddle (not the set or whole dough)